 |8:30 am||Working Together Effectively Across the Campus|

-The ability of the CBO and the CAO to work effectively together and e effective leaders individually is strongly tied to their relationships with the president and how they work well together (or do not work well together).
-This session will focus on lessons and insights related to “managing your boss”.
+The ability of the CBO and CAO to work together effectively and as effective leaders individually is strongly tied to their relationships with the president and how well they work together.
+This session will focus on lessons learned and insights related to “managing your boss.”

 |1:00 pm||Using Data to Improve Institutional Practices and Policies for Student Success|